-The acceptable moment of inertia of load for a LS20-B series Manipulator is

-Default rating: 0.05 kg·m2 Maximum: 1.00 kg·m2
+The acceptable moment of inertia of load for a LS20-B series Manipulator is Default rating: 0.05 kg·m2 Maximum: 1.00 kg·m2

-When the moment of inertia of the load exceeds the rating, change the setting of the moment of inertia parameter of the Inertia command.
+Depends to the moment of inertia of the load, change the setting for the moment of inertia of the load of the Inertia command.
 After the setting is changed, the maximum acceleration/deceleration speed of Joint #4 at PTP motion corresponding to the "moment of inertia" value is set automatically.